One year on: inside Jaguar Land Rover Classic Works

-The game-changing Classic Works HQ opened one year ago, and it's now packed with classics in every state of repair, and there are surprises around every corner – even 007 cars
+The game-changing Classic Works HQ opened one year ago, and it's now packed with classics in every state of repair, with surprises around every corner – even 007 cars

-Big manufacturers are homing in on their heritage more than ever before, not just because a strong history boosts the brand but because it has become big business in itself.
-Jaguar Land Rover officially launched its new Classic Works centre.
-The company had always had a collection of classics, once crammed into the reception at the Browns Lane factory and various sites around Coventry, but it moved into a whole new league when it opened its new Classic Works in June 2017.
+It’s a year since Jaguar Land Rover officially launched its new Classic Works centre.
+The company had always had a collection of classics, once crammed into the reception at the Browns Lane factory and various sites around Coventry, but it moved into a whole new league when it opened the new 14,000 square metre building in June 2017.

-Tony’s tour starts in the front section of the building, occupying roughly a sixth of the 14,000 square metres overall, is dedicated to a stunning showroom and customer area.
+Tony’s tour starts in the front section of the building, occupying roughly a sixth of the 14,000 square metres overall and dedicated to a stunning showroom and customer area.
 To one side are the ‘Reborn’ Land Rovers, with both patinated and fully-restored examples on show, to help customers choose which they’d go for.
 It’s not an easy choice – lovely as the shiny ones are, the patinated Series Ones have a spine-tingling appeal.
 Mind you, a patina Reborn is £65,000 while a fully restored Reborn Series 1 is £75,000.

-The best bit, though, is the workshop, viewable from the reception through glass walls and sliding doors.
+The even better bit, though, is the workshop, viewable from the reception through glass walls and sliding doors.
 There are 54 individual workshop bays and stripdown areas, plus a dedicated engine shop.
 It's an impressive sight.

-As you walk in now, the first section you see is the continuation car area, currently XKSS but shortly to move over to the D-types; the last three XKSS continuations will be completed alongside the first of the D-types.
+As you walk in now, the first section you see is the continuation car area.
+All the XKSS customer cars are now complete, and production has switched to the first of the D-types.

 There are a couple of XJ Coupés hanging around here, awaiting attention, which is a fine reminder of the increasing desirability of these models, and then a line-up of Range Rover Classics, in for ‘Reborn’ rebuilds, from chassis-up.
 They sell for £145,000 each – the costs of remanufacturing the many obsolete parts, including tailgates and the original ‘kitkat’ style vinyl seat coverings have been much higher than for the Land Rovers.

 In the next row of bays, there are yet more Series Land Rovers, and a long line of much newer Defenders, all awaiting the V8 Works conversion.
 There will be 150 of these built, again from chassis-up, replacing brakes, suspension and all running gear, refurbishing chassis and bodywork, and retrimming the cabins.
 It’s reckoned well over half sold out within a day of them being announced.

 Further over there are the Jaguars, every type, some in for a service and others undergoing major surgery.
-Nestled in among these is the prototype E-type Zero, the electric conversion that Jaguar unveiled in September 2017.
+Nestled in among these is the prototype E-type Zero, the electric conversion used by Prince Harry and Meghan after their wedding.

 Ironically, it’s not so far away from the engine shop, impressively clean.
 In fact, it’s only in one far corner of the workshop that the white floors are hidden under your typical rusty vehicle parts.
 This is where Series One Reborn parts are being stockpiled, and there’s every chance of seeing Michael Bishop, the brains behind the Reborn project and an inveterate Land Rover enthusiast, rummaging happily through the bits.